Aloshi/EmulationStation/THEMES.md

 	- Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
 * `zIndex` - type: FLOAT.
 	- z-index value for component.
 Components will be rendered in order of z-index value from low to high.

+#### imagegrid

+* `pos` - type: NORMALIZED_PAIR.
+* `size` - type: NORMALIZED_PAIR.
+    - The size of the grid.
+Take care the selected tile can go out of the grid size, so don't position the grid too close to another element or the screen border.

 #### video

 * `pos` - type: NORMALIZED_PAIR.